Hypnotechs - Frequently Asked Questions

 I do not.

 I know that many now offer an online version of hypnotherapy, but I find that I have the greatest success with old-fashioned person-to-person contact.

-There are also sticking points about what the rules are in various jurisdictions and whether the jurisdiction I am in or the one the distant client is in is the one that matters have arisen, that make me even more skeptical of online hypnotherapy.
+Recently questions about what the rules are in various jurisdictions and whether the jurisdiction I am in or the one the distant client is in is the one that matters have arisen, that make me even more skeptical of online hypnotherapy.

 No. Neither do most other healthcare providers.
 Your trainer won’t, your weight loss advisor won’t and so on.